DarvidTorres/mydocs/C/compilation/compiler/compiler.md

 gcc <file.c> [-c|-S|-E] [-std=standard] ...
 ```

-When you invoke GCC, it normally does preprocessing, compilation, assembly and linking.
+When you invoke GCC, by default it performs preprocessing, compilation, assembly and linking.

 Example: